 Kinghorn scored a try on his first start in the same championship, against Ireland, and was named as part of the 2019 Rugby World Cup squad, where he earned two further caps.

-The youngest Edinburgh centurion to date (aged 24 years and 117 days in March 2021), Kinghorn’s ability to play full-back, stand-off and on the wing offers a versatility added to by a proficiency from the tee that has led to 100 international points as a realistic target in the coming months ahead.
+The youngest Edinburgh centurion to date (aged 24 years and 117 days in March 2021), Kinghorn’s ability to play full-back, stand-off and on the wing offers a versatility added to by a proficiency from the tee that has seen him pass 100 international points.

 Date of birth: 18/01/1997